MOULEESWARAN-25/MOULEESWARAN-25/README.md

 I’m Mouleeswaran, a third-year Computer Science and Engineering undergraduate focused on building software solutions that create real-world impact.

 I value strong fundamentals, clear problem-solving, and ownership of work.
 I enjoy learning by building, working under constraints, and improving through feedback.
-My experiences across internships, hackathons, and independent projects have helped me develop the ability to deliver practical solutions in fast-paced environments.
+My experiences across internships, hackathons, and projects have helped me develop the ability to deliver practical solutions in fast-paced environments.

 ---